Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-createWindowContainer-f.rst

 * Focus Handling; It is possible to let the window container instance have any focus policy and it will delegate focus to the window via a call to :sip:ref:`~PyQt6.QtGui.QWindow.requestActivate`.
 However, returning to the normal focus chain from the :sip:ref:`~PyQt6.QtGui.QWindow` instance will be up to the :sip:ref:`~PyQt6.QtGui.QWindow` instance implementation itself.
 For instance, when entering a Qt Quick based window with tab focus, it is quite likely that further tab presses will only cycle inside the QML application.
 Also, whether :sip:ref:`~PyQt6.QtGui.QWindow.requestActivate` actually gives the window focus, is platform dependent.

-* Using many window container instances in a `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_-based application can greatly hurt the overall performance of the application.
+* Using many window container instances in a :sip:ref:`~PyQt6.QtWidgets.QWidget`-based application can greatly hurt the overall performance of the application.

+* Since 6.7, if *window* belongs to a widget (that is, *window* was received from calling :sip:ref:`~PyQt6.QtWidgets.QWidget.windowHandle`), no container will be created.
+Instead, this function will return the widget itself, after being reparented to parent.
+Since no container will be created, *flags* will be ignored.
+In other words, if *window* belongs to a widget, consider just reparenting that widget to *parent* instead of using this function.